 Hong Kong actively supports and promotes a free, open and stable multilateral trading system.
 The World Trade Organization (WTO), established in 1995, succeeded the General Agreement on Tariffs and Trade (GATT).
 Hong Kong is a founding member of the WTO and has been participating actively in its activities.
 Hong Kong has continued its separate membership after return to China in 1997 using the name "Hong Kong, China".

 The economy of Hong Kong is externally oriented and highly dependent on trade with the rest of the world.
-In 2016, Hong Kong's economy grew by 3.0% in real terms of Gross Domestic Product (GDP) from 2017.
-The value of total merchandise trade amounted to HK$8,879.5 billion (312% of GDP) in 2018 with imports and exports at HK$4,008.4 billion (161% of GDP) and HK$3,588.2 billion (144% of GDP) respectively.
-In 2016, Hong Kong was the world's 7th largest trading economy in goods - the 6th largest exporter and the 7th largest importer.
+In 2018, Hong Kong's economy grew by 3.0% in real terms of Gross Domestic Product (GDP) from 2017.
+The value of total merchandise trade amounted to HK$8,879.5 billion (312% of GDP) in 2018 with imports and exports at HK$4,721.4 billion (166% of GDP) and HK$4,158.1 billion (146% of GDP) respectively.
+In 2018, Hong Kong was the world's 7th largest trading economy in goods - the 8th largest exporter and the 8th largest importer.

 TRADE RELATIONS WITH AUSTRALIA

-- In 2016, Australia was Hong Kong's 19th largest trading partner.
-Reciprocally, Hong Kong was Australia's 13th ranking trading partner in 2016.
+- In 2018, Australia was Hong Kong's 20th largest trading partner.
+Reciprocally, Hong Kong was Australia's 14th largest trading partner in 2018.

-- In 2016, Hong Kong's domestic export of goods to Australia amounted to HK$668 million.
-Major domestic exports to Australia included miscellaneous edible products and preparations; jewellery, goldsmiths' and silversmiths' wares, and other articles of precious or semi-precious materials; and tobacco and tobacco manufacturers.
+- In 2018, Hong Kong's domestic export of goods to Australia amounted to HK$671 million.
+Major domestic exports to Australia included miscellaneous edible products and preparations; non-ferrous metals; and tobacco and tobacco manufacturers.

-- Reflecting Hong Kong's role as an important entrepôt for merchandise trade between Australia and the Mainland of China, re-export trade between the two economies through Hong Kong has decreased by 0.03% annually since 2012 to HK$33,440 million in 2016.
+- Hong Kong is an important entrepôt for merchandise trade between Australia and the Mainland of China.
+Re-export trade between the two economies through Hong Kong amounted to HK$36,028 million in 2018.

-- Hong Kong's re-export of goods to Australia totalled HK$34,091 million.
+- Hong Kong's re-export of goods to Australia totalled HK$35,229 million.
 Major re-exports were telecommunications and sound recording and reproducing apparatus and equipment; office machines and automatic data processing machines; and articles of apparel and clothing accessories.

-- In 2018, Hong Kong imported HK$17,470 million worth of goods from Australia.
-Major imports included vegetables and fruit; telecommunications and sound recording and reproducing apparatus and equipment; and dairy products and birds' eggs.
+- In 2018, Hong Kong imported HK$18,317 million worth of goods from Australia.
+Major imports included telecommunications and sound recording and reproducing apparatus and equipment; vegetables and fruit; and meat and meat preparations.